Arquivotheca/PDOS/readme.txt

 to get hold of a program called "rawrite" from the internet and then follow the instructions to get pdos16.img onto a 1.44 MB floppy disk.  pdos32.img will give you the 32-bit version.
+Both of these files can be found in the "src" directory.

 To install on hard disk, you need MSDOS (I tested with version 5.0) to format a FAT-16 partition,